bernhardberger/reshade-varjo-redshift-fix/README.md

 2. Extract the downloaded archive file somewhere
 3. Start your game, open the ReShade in-game menu and switch to the "Settings" tab
 4. Add the path to the extracted [Shaders](/Shaders) folder to "Effect Search Paths"
-5. Add the path to the extracted [Textures](/Textures) folder to "Texture Search Paths"
 6. Switch back to the "Home" tab and click on "Reload" to load the shaders

 Usage